PG-9-9/Musical_Video_Generator/README.md

 ```

 Note: the scripts accept a JSON args string followed by the jobid so they can write a per-job progress file.

-## Troubleshooting — the common issues I saw and fixes

-- Audio plays but browser shows no control / muted icon:
-	- I extract a companion WAV after each job via ffmpeg (preferred) or MoviePy.
-This WAV is served and the dashboard previously provided a fallback audio control.
-If inline controls remain disabled, open the audio file in a new tab or download and play locally.
-- Progress stuck at some intermediate percent:
-	- The server watches `outputs/jobs/{jobid}.progress.json` (preferred) and falls back to legacy progress files.
-If you start the server under a CPU-only Conda env, the model runs on CPU and will take much longer — start the server under a GPU-enabled env so child runners use CUDA.
-- MoviePy warnings about frame reads or small mismatched sizes:
-	- Those are usually harmless but indicate FFmpeg or imageio read quirks.
-I added checks to ignore zero-length files so the browser doesn't fail range requests.

-## Developer notes — behavior I rely on

-- Job runner contract: when a job starts I set `progress=1` on the job JSON so the UI shows immediate activity.
-Runners should write a JSON progress file at `outputs/jobs/{jobid}.progress.json` with keys like `{"pct": 30, "stage": "generating"}` as they run.
-- On process exit, the server sets `progress=100` in the job file so the UI finishes the progress bar.
-- The server will try to extract audio files for final videos using `ffmpeg` if it’s on PATH.
-If not, it tries a MoviePy fallback.
-If neither works, you’ll still get the MP4, but the dashboard may not have a separate WAV to play.

 ## Extending or modifying the pipeline